spaskalev/libpvl/README.md

 # Comparison with other prevalence libraries

 High-level prevalence libraries like [Prevayler](https://github.com/prevayler/prevayler) for Java and [Madeleine](https://github.com/ghostganz/madeleine) for Ruby wrap changes to the persistent state through serialized command objects.
 Care is needed to avoid side effects and environment-dependent behavior like "get current timestamp" in commands.
 Libpvl operates on already-changed raw data and is not affected by this sort of issues.
 It is also faster by the virtue of doing less - it does not have to serialize/deserialize commands and apply them but just read and write data.

+# Caveats

+## Pointer care

-However libpvl has a similar caveat with pointers - if pointers are stored by it they will later be restored as-is and might no longer be valid.
+If pointers are stored by libpvl they will later be restored as-is and might no longer be valid.
 It is best to avoid pointers in pvl-managed memory.
 Relative array offsets can be used instead for the same purpose within the managed memory.

+## Interoperability

+The format that libpvl uses to persist changes is implementation-defined and not part of its contract.
+Always save and restore using the same libpvl version compiled for the same architecture using the same compiler and settings for maximum compatibility.
+If you application needs to upgraded and keep its data it might be best to export it in a regular format from the old version and import it back to libpvl-managed memory in the new version.